mrkchoe/interactive-volcano-plot/README.md

 ## Deploy to GitHub Pages

-1. Push the repo to GitHub.
 2. **Settings → Pages** → Source: **Deploy from a branch**.
 3. Branch: **main** (or your default), folder: **/ (root)**.
 4. Save.
-The site will be at `https://<username>.github.io/interactive-volcano-plot/`.
+The site will be at `https://mrkchoe.github.io/interactive-volcano-plot/`.

-If the repo is in a **project site** (e.g. `username.github.io/repo-name`), ensure links and asset paths are relative (they are in this project).

 ## Performance